conwetlab/WMarket/doc/installation-guide.rst

 ---------------------

 You can install WMarket automatically if you have `docker-compose` installed in your machine.
-To do so, you must create a folder to place a new file file called ``docker-compose.yml`` that should include the following content:
+To do so, you must create a folder to place a new file called ``docker-compose.yml`` that should include the following content:

 ::